The department store, a reference for luxury and lifestyle in Paris, will dedicate 1100m² of its exhibition space to Italy.

 The space will be animated by the Technogym Master Trainer team that will be available to give guidance to customers on exercise and training and provide all the information on the TECHNOGYM solutions.

-The Technogym products inside Le Bon Marchè
+Technogym's Personal Line inside Le Bon Marchè

 The products displayed in the area of Technogym Le Bon Marché are part of the Personal Line, a collection of training products that combines technology, design and craftsmanship and that offers the user a completely customized Wellness experience thanks to the interactive console.